 - Call St. Vincent's switchboard at 904-308-7300 and ask for pastoral care.

 The Pastoral Care office hours are 8 a.m. to 4:30 p.m.
-Monday through Friday, and the office is located on the first floor, on the hallway near Breast Health Services and the Emergency Department, in Room 1524.
+Monday through Friday, and the office is located on the second floor of the Dillon Building at our Riverside campus.

 Though the office may be closed, a chaplain is on location at the medical center as early as 6 a.m. and into the evening.
 A Roman Catholic priest is available 24 hours a day, seven days a week for emergency spiritual crisis and the Sacrament of Anointing.
 The department also has 21 dedicated Eucharistic Ministers who bring Communion to the Catholic patients on a regular basis.